Anyone whose elderly parent suffers from fear and anxiety knows that it can be extremely challenging.

 Unfortunately increasing fear and anxiety is all too common in seniors who feel isolated due to the loss of loved ones, their children moving away or increasing frailty and illness.
 If your parent lives alone or feels alone within a long-standing marriage, these feelings may be exacerbated.

 Parents may be afraid of falling, of meeting new people, of change of any kind, of illness, accidents or death.
+There are many problems adult children can be concerned about, with aging parents.

 As a result, your parent may have trouble turning off their anxious thoughts at bedtime, resulting in insomnia.
 This problem may be worsened by the anxiety or anti-depression medications they’ve been prescribed.
 Sometimes even sleeping medications can contribute to insomnia and you can never ignore the influence of other meds they are taking.